Edward Omane Boamah

 Edward Kofi Omane Boamah (26 December 1975 - 6 August 2025) was a Ghanaian politician and physician who served as the minister of defence from 1 February 2025 until his death in a helicopter crash on 6 August 2025.
-A member of the National Democratic Congress, he was previously the Minister for Communications and spokesperson to the president of Ghana.
+As a member of the National Democratic Congress, he previously served as the Minister for Communications and spokesperson to the president of Ghana.

 Early life and education

-Edward was born on 26 December 1975 in Nkawkaw to Edward Kwame Omane and Leticia Asante.
+Omane Boamah was born on 26 December 1975 in Nkawkaw to Edward Kwame Omane and Leticia Asante.
 He hailed from Koforidua Effiduase.
 He was married to Rita Adubea Offei and had three children.
-Raised Catholic, he was baptized at St. George’s Catholic Church in Koforidua.
+Raised Catholic, he was baptized at St. George's Catholic Church in Koforidua.
 He served as an altar boy in addition to being a member, and later became the president of the Koforidua Chapter of Knights of St. John Cadet Corps.
 He was also a Boy Scout.

 He first attended Koforidua Presby 'B' School, continued at Nana Kwaku Boateng Experimental School, and furthered to Pope John Senior High School and Minor Seminary in Koforidua, Ghana.
 He was an alumnus of the University of Ghana Medical School, where he trained as a Medical Doctor.
 He briefly attended Washington University School of Medicine in St. Louis, Missouri, USA.
 In addition, he held a master's degree in health policy planning and financing from both London School of Economics and London School of Hygiene & Tropical Medicine.
 As a student, he served as a president of the National Union of Ghana Students (NUGS) and the coordinating secretary of the Federation of Ghana Medical Students Association (FGMSA).

 In his early career, he served as spokesperson for Junior Doctors.
 As an activist, he was involved in a number of causes including being a member of the Committee for Joint Action (CJA) and the Free Tsatsu Movement.